 - salt and pepper to taste

-To make the breaded eggplant, cut the eggplant into slices of 1/2 cm, 1/4 inch thickness.
+- To make the breaded aubergines, cut the aubergine into slices of ½ cm or ¼ inch thickness.

-Dip each slice of eggplant into flour first, shaking off the excess flour, then egg, then coat well in breadcrumbs.
+- Dip each slice of aubergine into flour first, shaking off the excess flour, then egg, then coat well in breadcrumbs.

-Serve it with the breaded eggplant slices and rice, or any other side of your choice.
+- Serve it with the breaded aubergine slices and rice, or any other side of your choice.